All Scripture quotations are from the 1901 American Standard Version (slightly updated).

 (Ro 8:30) – 30 and whom he predestined, them he also called: and whom he called, them he also justified: and whom he justified, them he also glorified.

 Those whom God predestined, “he also called.”
 There’s a general call that goes out to the world.
-There’s a general call that goes out to anyone who hears the gospel message.
+That is, there’s a general call that goes out to anyone who hears the gospel message, those who hear the words, but not with understanding or conviction.
 But then there is a specific call to those whom He predestined.
-It’s a call to salvation that will always be heard and will always be responded to in faith.
+It’s a call to salvation that will always be heard and understood, and that will always be responded to with conviction and faith.
 This is a call unto salvation to His elect.

 Those whom God calls, “he also justified.”
 Meaning, we’re declared righteous in Christ.
 We’re given a righteous standing before God.